hyprd/cerulean/README.md

 ## Installation

-`go install cerulean` and fire away.
+clone then `go install cerulean`.

-File downloads are saved in the repository directory.
+File downloads are saved in the current directory.

 ## Usage